alisoncossette/dsp/02-install.md

 have it yet.
 You could use Homebrew to manage your `git` and `python` installs as well, but the methods given above are very good and more cross-platform.
+> I am not using a Mac.
+I opted for Ubuntu via a VirtualBox VM.